 The ancient roots of antikristo

-“And after he chopped it, he passed it round (the side) by the skewers; And as soon as the fire was extinguished and its flame faded, he spread the embers and places the skewers on top of it, and while lifting it sprinkled divine salt on the meat.
+“And after he chopped it, he passed it round (the side) by the skewers; And as soon as the fire was extinguished and its flame faded, he spread the embers and [placed] the skewers on top of it, and while lifting it sprinkled divine salt on the meat,” Homer wrote.

-“And as soon as he cooked it and spread it on the board, he took bread and Patroclus distributed it in round baskets; the meat, however, was distributed by Achilles at their table.
+“And as soon as he cooked it and spread it on the board, he took bread and Patroclus distributed it in round baskets,” Homer had written, but “the meat…was distributed by Achilles at their table.
 Then he sat down opposite Odysseus, on the other side of the wall, and told Patroclus about the gods.”

 Antikristo allows for juices to stay in meats while roasting